Codecademy/docs/content/python/concepts/built-in-functions/terms/input/input.md

 ---
-Title: "input()"
+Title: 'input()'
-Description: "Takes in a value from the user and converts the value into a string."
+Description: 'Takes in a value from the user and converts the value into a string.'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
-  - "Data Science"
+  - 'Data Science'
 Tags:
-  - "Functions"
+  - 'Functions'
-  - "Methods"
+  - 'Methods'
-  - "Strings"
+  - 'Strings'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/computer-science"
+  - 'paths/computer-science'
-  - "paths/data-science"
+  - 'paths/data-science'
 ---

 The `input()` built-in function takes in a value from the user and converts the value into a string.

 This function is unique in that the environment creates a field to allow users to enter the value.